Benefactor Stories > Minnesota Couple Finds Fulfillment Through Giving

 The success of Fastenal has given Steve and Barb the means to be philanthropic leaders.
 They’ve dedicated themselves to being active, involved and generous members of their communities, supporting organizations such as Mayo Clinic where they find an alignment of values and purpose.

-In the Mayo Clinic Stephen and Barbara Slaggie Family Cancer Education Center,
+The Slaggies tour the Mayo Clinic Health System Stephen and Barbara Slaggie Family Cancer and Blood Disorders Center in La Crosse, Wisconsin.

 Sometimes, it’s as simple as a conversation over lawn mower repair.